RailsEventStore/rails_event_store/aggregate_root/CONTRIBUTING.md

 ## Making Changes

 * Create a feature branch from where you want to base your work.
 * Do your work.
-Please try to keep your commits small and focussed.
+Please try to keep your commits small and focused.
 * Make sure you have added the necessary tests for your changes.
 * Push your changes to a feature branch in your fork of the repository.
 * Submit a pull request to the AggregateRoot repository.